 - The final thought

-Before diving right into the detailed review, you should look through the importance and the type of multimeters below.
+Before diving right into the detailed review, you should look through the importance and the type of multimeter below.

-Volt-Ohm-Milliammeter (VOM), multimeter, also called voltmeter, is entirely essential for a multiple of electrical works.
+Volt-Ohm-Milliammeter (VOM), also called voltmeter, is entirely essential for a multiple of electrical works.

 Without a multimeter, it’s perilous and challenging for you to install an electric fixture, troubleshoot circuit issues, and measure resistance, voltage, and current.

-There are two main types of multimeters available on the market today: analog and digital multimeters.
+There are two main types of multimeter available on the market today: analog and digital multimeter.

 In general, they share the same functions except for the main difference in terms of display.